Author of Crisis of Conscience and In Search of Christian Freedom

 The author of the YouTube article I posted above appears to not fully understand crypto currencies.
 So I posted the following comment under his article:

-The creator of Bitcoin invented blockchain technology.
+The creator of Bitcoin invented blockchain (a safe way to purchase on blockchain) technology.
 But blockchain technology is far bigger and more important than Bitcoin.
-Bitcoin is merely the asset that first proved blockchain technology has a useful purpose.
+Bitcoin is merely the asset that first proved blockchain technology has a useful purpose for the masses in our global population.
 That’s the most important aspect of Bitcoin-what it proved could work.
 Blockchain technology takes the internet’s usefulness far beyond where it was before that creation.
 All crypto projects use blockchain.

-Therefore, people knowledgeable about blockchain invest in crypto projects that serve a useful purpose they hope will last, continuing to serve purposes like lending, selling artwork, paying interest on their investment, gaming, or making payments for the investors.
+For this reason people knowledgeable about blockchain invest in crypto projects that serve a useful purpose they hope will last, continuing to serve purposes like lending, selling artwork, paying interest on their investment, gaming, getting a positive return on their investment, or making payments for those investors.
 Those investors can better be compared to investing in a technology like the internet itself with software programs built on it, than just investing in otherwise useless digital coins for speculative purposes.

 We were never allowed to invest in the internet.
-At best we’ve only been allowed create projects on the internet.
-But what if you were allowed to invest in the whole internet when it was being created and before it took on mass adaption?
+Yes we can invest in projects, like Google, that are built on the internet.
+But we can’t invest in the internet itself.
+But what if you were allowed to invest in the whole internet when it was being created and before it took on mass adoption?
 That’s the closest thing I can compare crypto investors to.
+Some projects, described as “layer ones,” could be compared to investing in an internet with projects built on it.
+The largest project that fits this description is named Ethereum.

 While financially it could have been better to invest earlier, the best time could be right now.
 Why?
 Because blockchain technology as a useful tool is proven already (in the beginning it wasn’t).
 And its use is skyrocketing and will grow exponentially for several years.
 It’s also been proven that the projects that have gained very large adoption, like Bitcoin and Ethereum, increase in value exponentially over the years despite their volatility.
 That eventually might stop.
 But it hasn’t stopped yet.
 As those projects grew so has their return on investment.